AleksandrHovhannisyan/aleksandrhovhannisyan.com/_notes/2020-07-12-test-localhost-on-mobile.md

 Once ngrok starts up, you'll see your HTTP and HTTPS endpoints and the localhost variants that they point to.
 Now, simply navigate to either one of these public URLs.

-{% include picture.html img="ngrok" ext="png" alt="Running the ngrok process in a terminal." %}
+{% include picture.html img="ngrok.png" alt="Running the ngrok process in a terminal." %}

 To view the URL on mobile, you can certainly just type it out.
 However, if you're logged in to Chrome with your Google account, you can simply right-click the page and choose `Send to [your phone]`:

-{% include picture.html img="send-to-phone" ext="png" alt="Right-clicking a page in Google Chrome to send it to your phone." %}
+{% include picture.html img="send-to-phone.png" alt="Right-clicking a page in Google Chrome to send it to your phone." %}

 ## Sharing Is Caring